Child Support Attorneys in Gainesville

 - Seasonal variation in one or both parent’s income

-- The child’s age, taking into account the increased needs of older children
+- The child’s age, accounting for the increased needs of older children

-Bauer Law Group in Gainesville works with clients to ensure that the child support payments are fair and that all proper factors have been included in awarding child support.
+Bauer Law Group, P.A. works with clients to ensure that child support payments are fair and that all necessary factors have been considered in awarding child support.
 Whether you are the primary caregiver who will receive child support or you expect to pay child support, it is important to have an experienced family law attorney in your corner to protect your rights.
-To talk to an experienced child support attorney in Gainesville FL, call our office for legal assistance.

 If you are the parent who will pay child support, it is also important to make sure you are not ordered to pay more than your fair share.
-You can ensure this by discussing your case with a child support attorney in Tallahassee FL.
+You can ensure this by discussing your case with our Gainesville child support attorneys.

 Child Support Modifications

-We also assist parents who seek a modification to the original child support order.
-Modifications can result from one parent losing a job, an increase in the child’s needs or for many other reasons.
+Our firm also assists parents who wish to modify an original child support order.
+Modifications can result from one parent losing a job, an increase in the child’s needs, or for many other reasons.

-We can answer your questions regarding child support and all other family law issues during an initial consultation.
-Call (352) 375-5960 in the Gainesville Area, (352) 375-5960 in Tallahassee Area or email us to schedule an appointment with our child support lawyers in Florida.
+We can answer your questions about child support and all other family law issues during an initial consultation.
+Call (352) 310-8169 to schedule yours.